Table of Contents

 The Writing assistant is intended to cut down on time it takes to write and approve content.
 Often, our customers will publish long-form content that takes time to go through the proper writing and review stages.
 This feature allows creators to simply enter values for how they want their content to be read, and in a matter of seconds, the smart content is output.
 You'll then have the ability to edit the output however you'd like.

 The Writing assistant can be controlled by the App manager in Manage > Application > Privileges.
-Here you can decide to have the feature on or off for your users.
+Scroll down until you see the Generative AI section.
+Here you can decide to have the feature (along with Smart answers) on or off for your users.
 Note that once the feature is enabled, any user who has access to publish content or submit content for approval will be able to use Writing assistant for their content.

 To get started: